An Ember in the Ashes: Characters

-Laia – Laia is described on the official An Ember in the Ashes web site as "a Scholar living with her grandparents and brother under the brutal rule of the Martial Empire.
-She and her family eke out an existence in the Empire’s impoverished backstreets, trying their best not to draw attention to themselves.
-But one night, Empire soldiers raid Laia’s home—and life as she knows it changes forever."
+Laia – Laia is described as a Scholar living with her grandparents and brother under the brutal rule of the Martial Empire.
+She and her family eke out an existence in the Empire's impoverished backstreets, trying their best not to draw attention to themselves.
+But one night, Empire soldiers raid Laia's home—and life as she knows it changes forever.